Addey and Stanhope School: The Schools Amalgamate

-The Education Act 1870 took the responsibility for elementary education out of private hands and into local authority control, as a result the governors of the Stanhope School decided to close the school and use the money to send children to other schools in the local area.
-By 1891 the governors of the Addey School also felt that their School was no longer useful, the two schools eventually merged in 1894 to found the Addey and Stanhope School for Art and Science.
+The Education Act 1870 took the responsibility for elementary education out of private hands and into local authority control; as a result the governors of the Stanhope School decided to close the school and use the money to send children to other schools in the local area.
+By 1891 the governors of the Addey School also felt that their School was no longer useful, the two schools eventually merging in 1894 to found the Addey and Stanhope School for Art and Science.
 Sir Alfred Brumwell Thomas, a leading architect in the High Edwardian Baroque style, designed the main school building, a dignified L-shaped red-brick building with prominent gables and a grand doorcase, it was completed in 1899.
 Along with the statue of the schoolgirl, a tablet to John Addey was erected in 1906 in the entrance hall to commemorate the tricentenary of his death.